AnandShivansh/TRY-IT/README.md

   ### System
   * Semantic segmentation to extract outfit in a more efficient way
   * 3D modeling for a more realistic result
-  * Sharing the outfit image from various online stores and trying them at home by using jsoup